elcarimay/OPIC/Concert/Concert.md

 When I was dating with my wife, I went to see a performance at Yonsei University's open-air theater in Seoul.
 It was my first time going to see an outdoor performance, so I was looking forward to it.
 Also, it was a very special experience to watch the performance of one of my favorite singers, Kim Hyun-woo.
 I sat next to my wife on an autumn night.
-It was so imperssive to hear a touching ballad.
+It was so imperssive to hear a touching korea pop songs.
 That's all about the memorable performance I've experienced.
 ```
 ## 2) Now, let's talk about the activites you enjoy doing at the concert hall.
 Tell me all of your activities you usually do at the concert hall from the beginning to the end.
 ```
 When I arrive at the concert hall, I usually show my admission tickets to get in and check my seat numbers on the seating map.
-Then I take some pictures to post on Instagram so my friends know what I'm doing.
+Then I take some pictures to post on instagram so my friends know what I'm doing.
 I'm not sure if I told you that, but I usually
 go to the concert at least once or twice a year.
 Anyway, once I get to the concert hall, I usually grab a brochure and check out
 some information of the concert such as performer and the bands.
 During the concert, I usually turn off my phone so I can feel its
 atmosphere and really into the show.
 After the show, I usually head to home but also like to go to coffee shop near the concert place.